cemenenkoff/pythonomicon/README.md

    - This theme's syntax highlighting and clever use of italics ease frustration by making code more readable.

 2. **[Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) by Phillipp Kief**
-   - Colored icons simplify finding different file types in repositories with various supplemental files and directories.
+   - This theme enhances the VS Code file explorer with colored icons, making file searching simpler.

 3. **[Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) by Yu Zhang**
-   - Allows for editing and previewing Markdown documentation directly in VS Code, streamlining the documentation workflow.
+   - This extension allows for editing and previewing Markdown documentation directly in VS Code, streamlining documentation workflow.

 4. **[Markdown PDF](https://github.com/yzane/vscode-markdown-pdf) by yzane**
-   - Converts Markdown documents into PDF format with ease.
+   - Convert Markdown documents into PDF format with ease if you ever need to email a report.

 5. **[Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv) by mechatroner**
-   - Makes reading comma-separated values directly in VS Code possible, eliminating the need for Excel.
+   - Rainbow CSV makes reading comma-separated values directly in VS Code possible, reducing time spent context switching (to Excel 😖).

 6. **[vscode-pdf](https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf) by tomoki1207**
-   - Enables viewing PDF files directly in VS Code, reducing context switching.
+   - With this, you can view PDF files directly in VS Code, reducing context switching.

 7. **[Python Indent](https://marketplace.visualstudio.com/items?itemName=KevinRose.vsc-python-indent) by Kevin Rose**
-   - Automatically indents Python code to the correct level, reducing keystrokes and improving readability without distraction.
+   - These extension automatically indents Python code to the correct level as you write new lines, reducing keystrokes and improving readability without distraction.

 8. **[RUFF](https://astral.sh/ruff) by Astral Software**
-   - Automatically formats Python code in modern [Black](https://github.com/psf/black) style, eliminating the need for manual formatting.
-I would recommend adding these keyboard shortcuts for RUFF formatting:
+   - Automatically format your Python code in modern [Black](https://github.com/psf/black) style, practically eliminating the need for manual formatting.
+I also recommend adding these keyboard shortcuts for RUFF formatting:
     ![logo](img/ruff-keyboard-shortcuts.png)

 9. **[isort](https://github.com/microsoft/vscode-isort) by Microsoft**
-   - Consistently sorts imports, enhancing code readability.
-Combined with RUFF, we can auto-format everything in our Python scripts except comments and docstrings.
+   - This extension consistently sorts imports, enhancing code readability.
+Combined with RUFF, you can auto-format nearly everything in your Python scripts (except some comments and docstrings).

 10.  **[autoDocstring: VSCode Python Docstring Generator](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) by Nils Werner**
-   - Dynamically creates [Google-style docstrings](https://google.github.io/styleguide/pyguide.html) based on a function's definition, saving significant time, giving us that last piece of formatting automation.
+   - Dynamically create [Google-style docstrings](https://google.github.io/styleguide/pyguide.html) based on a function's definition.
+This gives you that last piece of formatting automation.

 <!-- TOC --><a name="245-automated-style-and-formatting"></a>
 ### 2.4.5 Automated Style and Formatting
-You should be spending as little time on formatting as possible.
-Using RUFF and autoDocstring eliminates 99% of any formatting you'll need to do, so you can focus on the problem at hand instead.
+***Spend as little time on formatting as possible.*** Using RUFF, isort, and autoDocstring eliminates 99% of any formatting you'll need to do.
+Solving the problem at hand should always be your main focus.

 <!-- TOC --><a name="2451-the-black-formatter"></a>
 #### 2.4.5.1 The Black Formatter
-*"[Black](https://github.com/psf/black) is an uncompromising Python code formatter that saves time and mental energy by automating code formatting, ensuring consistency, and reducing diffs for faster code reviews,"* according to its website.
-It is a modern improvement to the previous formatting standard, [PEP 8](https://peps.python.org/pep-0008/), and its the best modern way to format a Python code base.
-The RUFF extension utilizes Black when it performs its automated formatting.
+> *"[Black](https://github.com/psf/black) is an uncompromising Python code formatter that saves time and mental energy by automating code formatting, ensuring consistency, and reducing diffs for faster code reviews."*

+The Black formatting standard is a modern improvement to the previous one, [PEP 8](https://peps.python.org/pep-0008/), and it's *the best* modern way to format a Python code base.
+The RUFF extension utilizes Black when it performs automated formatting.

 <!-- TOC --><a name="246-customizing-user-settings"></a>
 ### 2.4.6 Customizing User Settings
-Black defaults to 88 characters per line while PEP8 uses between 72 and 99 characters.
-Keeping all of this in mind, I set up my user settings to highlight certain line lengths (i.e. rulers), wrap at 88 characters, set my file explorer to the right side, have my files save when changing cursor focus, use One Dark Pro, and other preferences.
+Black defaults to [88 characters per line](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html#line-length) while PEP8 uses between [72 and 99 characters](https://peps.python.org/pep-0008/#maximum-line-length).
+Keeping all of this in mind, I configured my user settings to include highlighting certain line lengths (i.e. rulers) and wrapping text at 88 characters.
 [Here is a link to the user `settings.json` file I use while developing](config/settings.json).

 Note that these settings are *user* settings, so they must be set by accessing **Preferences: Open User Settings (JSON)** from the command palette.
 Remember, `Ctrl` + `Shift` + `P` opens the command palette.

 ![logo](img/command-palette-user-settings.png)

-After the *user* `settings.json` file is open, you can copy-and-paste my settings file, but note that ***it assumes all previously-mentioned extensions are installed***.
+After the user `settings.json` file is open, you can copy-and-paste my settings file, but note that ***it assumes all previously-mentioned extensions are installed***.

 <!-- TOC --><a name="25-virtual-environments"></a>
 ## 2.5 Virtual Environments
 Virtual environments are *essential* for managing project dependencies.
-They allow us to avoid the hassle of reinstalling Python multiple times when different projects require different versions (e.g., Python 3.8 vs. 3.12).
+They allow you to avoid the hassle of reinstalling Python multiple times when different projects require different versions (e.g., Python 3.8 vs. 3.12).

 <!-- TOC --><a name="251-global-vs-local-workspaces"></a>
 ### 2.5.1 Global vs. Local Workspaces
 ![logo](img/virtual-environments.png)
 In a **global workspace**, Python packages are installed system-wide.
 While convenient for system tools and widely used libraries, this approach can lead to version conflicts and unintended updates across projects.

 A **local workspace**, on the other hand, utilizes virtual environments to isolate project-specific dependencies.
-By creating a virtual environment for each project, we can install packages without affecting the system-wide Python installation.
+By creating a virtual environment for each project, you can install packages without affecting the system-wide Python installation.
 This isolation ensures that each project operates with its own set of dependencies, maintaining consistency and stability.

-Local workspaces allow us to experiment with different package versions too, helping facilitate updating project **dependencies** (which can be a very frustrating process).
+Local workspaces allow you to experiment with different package versions too, helping facilitate updating project **dependencies** (which can be a very frustrating process).

 <!-- TOC --><a name="252-creating-a-virtual-environment"></a>
 ### 2.5.2 Creating a Virtual Environment
 Once your workspace folder is open, do the following:
 1. Run `pip install virtualenv`:
    1. What is `pip install`?
       1. In Python, `pip` stands for "Pip Installs Packages" and it's the default package installer for Python.
-We use it to install packages from the [Python Package Index (PyPI)](https://pypi.org/). `install` is just one of the many commands available, and you can use `pip help` to see a list of all available commands.
+It's used to install packages from the [Python Package Index (PyPI)](https://pypi.org/). `install` is just one of the many commands available, and you can use `pip help` to see a list of all available commands.
    2. What is `virtualenv`?
       1. [`virtualenv`](https://virtualenv.pypa.io/en/latest/) is a package for setting up virtual environments.
 While Python *does* already have a package that does this called `venv`, it is *only* compatible with Python >= 3.3, whereas `virtualenv` runs on a wider range of versions, plus offers additional features for more complex development environments.
 2. Run `virtualenv venv`.
-   1. This creates a virtual environment folder named `venv` in our workspace folder.
-It contains a sequestered installation of Python.
+   1. This creates a virtual environment folder named `venv` in your workspace folder.
+It contains a sequestered installation of Python (and the version can be specified with the `--python=python3.x` flag).
 3. Run `source venv/Scripts/activate`.
    1. This command runs a .bat ("batch") file (batch files are automation scripts file for Windows) that sets up and activates the environment.
 4. After the environment is activated, you should see `(venv)` above the first line of the terminal.